Design Twitter

 Why Sharding is Needed

-Twitter generates approximately 500 million tweets per day, about 200 billion tweets per year, and around 1 trillion tweets over 5 years, or even more.
+- Massive Data: Twitter generates about 500 million tweets daily, about 200 billion tweets annually, and about 1 trillion tweets in 5 years, or more.

-No single machine can store and process such a vast amount of data.
+- A single machine cannot store and process such vast amounts of data.

-Solution: The large tables are split into smaller pieces (called shards), which are distributed across different servers for storage and processing.
+- Solution: Split large tables into smaller fragments (called shards), distributed across different servers for storage and processing.

 Sharding Methods